 I’m deeply interested in the interdisciplinary nature of music and psychology; however, I’m also excited to hear how other academic disciplines may interact and merge.
 Likewise, I enjoy multiple hobbies like playing the piano and ukulele, singing, cooking, crocheting, and reading.
 I think being a nerd about your interests is really cool, so if you’re like-minded, I’d love to chat with you!

 Hello!
-My name is Anjelica and I'm a rising sophomore at Columbia University in New York.
+My name is Anjelica and I'm a sophomore at Columbia University in New York.
 My current research aims to look into how language affects our perception of femicide in the media.
-In my free time, I make podcast videos with people who I find inspiring, I write (and hunt for banger book quotes on Pinterest), I'm currently planning an initiative in my foundation, and I watch TikToks that my best friend sends to me.
+In my free time, I make podcast videos with people who I find inspiring, I write (and hunt for banger book quotes on Pinterest), I'm currently planning an initiative in my foundation, and I love improv comedy.

 A quote that I really love as of now is: